Rafael Piñeiro: Speculation on appointment as NYPD Commissioner

 Even before the 2013 New York City mayoral election, Piñeiro was referenced as a potential replacement for NYPD Police Commissioner Ray Kelly.
 During a televised debate, de Blasio's opponent, Joe Lhota, stated Piñeiro would be his pick to replace Kelly were he elected.

 After de Blasio indicated during the campaign that he would seek a new Commissioner for the NYPD, the NYPD Hispanic Society held a press conference along with the New York Dominican Officers Organization and National Latino Officers Association advocating for Rafael Pineiro to be considered and given an opportunity to be interviewed based on his credentials and qualifications.
 The Hispanic Society President Detective Dennis Gonzalez stated that he would be the first Hispanic-American to ever serve as Police Commissioner.
 In his statement, Gonzalez stated is this, "a tale of two cities, one white and one black, Latinos not included", apparently referencing the fact that Pineiro was not being recognized in the mainstream media but non-Hispanics were."

 In November 2013, he formally met with Mayor-elect de Blasio during the annual New York Hispanic legislative conference Somos El Futuro in Puerto Rico to discuss the NYPD transition.
 Much like Kelly, whom de Blasio stated he would not be reappointing, Piñeiro rose through the ranks of the NYPD from a beat cop to the highest echelon of its hierarchy.
 Other candidates who met with de Blasio included former NYPD Commissioner Bill Bratton and current NYPD Chief of Department Philip Banks III.
 Bratton was ultimately appointed on December 5, 2013.

 Retirement

-Rafael Pineiro will be retiring at the end of October with retirement paperwork on file.
+Rafael Pineiro retired in October 2014.